Por favor, use este identificador para citar o enlazar este ítem:

 dc.date.created | 2009-04 | - |

-dc.date.issued | 2009-04 | - |
+dc.date.issued | 2010-01-08 | - |

 dc.identifier.uri | http://hdl.handle.net/10201/4102 | - |

-dc.description.abstract | This paper contributes to the recent literature on the exporter wage premium.
-The literature has focused on an exporter/non-exporter dichotomy.
+dc.description.abstract | The literature on the exporter wage premium has focused on an exporter/non-exporter dichotomy.
 Instead, this paper provides first evidence that there is a more continuous destination-market effect.
-Using Spanish data, we estimate wage premia for establishments selling to the national, European Union, and rest of the world markets (wages in local-market establishments are the reference).
+Using Spanish data, we estimate wage premia for establishments selling to the national, European Union, and rest of the world markets (with respect to wages in local-market establishments).
 Controlling for worker and establishment characteristics, output-market wage premia are increasing in market remoteness and employee education.
 Establishment human capital is also increasing in output-market remoteness.
-On the theoretical side, the paper builds a model predicting that firms selling to more-remote markets employ higher human capital and pay higher wages to employees within each education group.
-The channel linking these variables is firms’ endogenous choice of quality.
-The model provides a potential explanation for the empirical results in the paper, which is consistent with the evidence on the positive relationship between output-market remoteness and quality of exports put forward by recent trade literature. | en_EN |
+The paper builds a theoretical model that provides a potential explanation for these empirical results, which is also consistent with the recent evidence on the positive relationship between output-market remoteness and quality of exports. | en_EN |

 dc.format | application/pdf | es |

-dc.format.extent | 29 | en_EN |
+dc.format.extent | 26 | en_EN |

 dc.language | eng | en_EN |